franciskershaw/festiviews/testing.md

 This bug came out of user testing, as several of my testers are IOS users while I was primarily using Chrome and Android during development.
 Editing reviews, the form of which is composed mostly of dropdown menus, was not remembering the information for any dropdown information.
 It turns out this was because of a fix made after the HTML validator flagged an error regarding my lack of use of a default *option* element on these forms.
 Once I included this default option, Safari automatically would just choose this default option instead of selecting the previously submitted information - even when hiding the option using CSS.
 Research online showed me this was a common issue with the way Safari is set up, and the issue was not appearing on Chrome and Safari.

 To ensure full cross browser compatibility on V2, this will be a high priority task in the future.
+I imagine my solution will involve refocussing my currend method to Jinja templating logic as opposed to JavaScript to select the right option.

 *Sort function only going from A-Z and highest-lowest on browse page*